ericom-gideon/docs/docs/getstarted/exporting_and_importing_postgresql_data.md

 #### Importing

-Much like Exporting, there’s only one step.
+Much like exporting, there’s only one step.
 However the command to use will depend on the type of file created during the Export process.
 If using an external hosting provider’s backup file, you will most likely need to use the command for Compressed files.
 The commands and flags are very similar to pg_dump with some slight nuances.

 _WARNING: This will override your database!
 If unsure, backup your database before overriding it._